-Figure 4-8, Figure 4-9, and Figure 4-10 display the capture rate of various systems on SR 522 eastbound links for the period of one week (May 1, 2013, through May 8, 2013).
-As seen for westbound, even though Blip-BT, Blip-WiFi and Blip-Combined have significantly lower capture rates, they are still capable of representing the variations of traffic flow during the day.
+Figure 4.8, Figure 4.9, and Figure 4.10 display the capture rate of various systems on SR 522 eastbound links for the period of one week (May 1st, 2013 through May 8th, 2013).
+As seen for westbound, even though Blip-BT, Blip-WiFi and Blip-Combined have significantly lower capture rates but they are capable of representing the variations of traffic flow during the day.
 This could be seen by peaks during morning and afternoon on weekdays and likewise peaks on around noon on the weekends.
-However, because of a lack of ground truth for this direction, it is not possible to verify the travel time results.
+However, due to lack of ground truth for this direction it is not possible to verify the travel time results.

-Figure 4-8.
-Comparing capture rates of different systems from 68th Ave.
+Figure 4.8 Comparing capture rate of different systems from 68th Ave.
 NE to 83rd Pl.
-NE (EB) for May 1, 2013, through May 8, 2013
+NE (EB) for May 1st, 2013 through May 8th, 2013

-Figure 4-8 shows capture rate for Blip-Combined, Blip-WiFi, Blip-BT, and BlueTOAD on 68th Ave.
+Figure 4.8 shows capture rate for Blip-Combined, Blip-WiFi, Blip-BT, and BlueTOAD on 68th Ave.
 NE to 83rd Pl.
-NE (EB) segment for May 1, 2013, through May 8, 2013.
-Figure 4-8 demonstrates that regardless of the variations in capture rates for different systems; all systems were capable of detecting the cyclical pattern of traffic flow for peak and off-peak hours over the course of weekdays and weekends.
+NE (EB) segment for May 1st, 2013 through May 8th, 2013.
+Figure 4.8 demonstrates that regardless of the variations in capture rates for different systems; all systems were capable of detecting the cyclical pattern of traffic flow for peak and off-peak hours over the course of weekdays and weekends.

-Figure 4-9.
-Comparing capture rates of different systems from SR 104 to 68th Ave.
-NE (EB) for May 1, 2013, through May 8, 2013
+Figure 4.9 Comparing capture rate of different systems from SR 104 to 68th Ave.
+NE (EB) for May 1st, 2013 through May 8th, 2013

-Figure 4-9 shows capture rate for Blip-Combined, Blip-WiFi, Blip-BT, and BlueTOAD on SR 104 to 68th Ave.
-NE (EB) segment for May 1, 2013, through May 8, 2013.
-Figure 4-9 shows that regardless of the variations in capture rates for different systems; all systems were capable of detecting the cyclical pattern of traffic flow for peak and off-peak hours over the course of weekdays and weekends.
+Figure 4.9 shows capture rate for Blip-Combined, Blip-WiFi, Blip-BT, and BlueTOAD on SR 104 to 68th Ave.
+NE (EB) segment for May 1st, 2013 through May 8th, 2013.
+Figure 4.9 shows that regardless of the variations in capture rates for different systems; all systems were capable of detecting the cyclical pattern of traffic flow for peak and off-peak hours over the course of weekdays and weekends.

-Figure 4-10.
-Comparing capture rates of different systems from NE 153rd St. to SR 104 (EB) for May 1, 2013, through May 8, 2013,
+Figure 4.10 Comparing capture rate of different systems from NE 153rd St. to SR 104 (EB) for May 1st, 2013 through May 8th, 2013

-Figure 4-10 shows capture rate for Blip-Combined, Blip-WiFi, Blip-BT, and BlueTOAD on NE 153rd St. to SR 104 (EB) segment for May 1, 2013, through May 8, 2013.
-Figure 4-10 indicates that regardless of the variations in capture rates for different systems; all systems were capable of detecting the cyclical pattern of traffic flow for peak and off-peak hours over the course of weekdays and weekends.
+Figure 4.10 shows capture rate for Blip-Combined, Blip-WiFi, Blip-BT, and BlueTOAD on NE 153rd St. to SR 104 (EB) segment for May 1st, 2013 through May 8th, 2013.
+Figure 4.10 indicates that regardless of the variations in capture rates for different systems; all systems were capable of detecting the cyclical pattern of traffic flow for peak and off-peak hours over the course of weekdays and weekends.

-4.4 TRAVEL TIME
+4.4 Travel Time

 The accuracy and reliability of the travel time estimations are critical parameters for evaluating various sensor technologies.
-Because of the difference in data availability for westbound and eastbound directions, the results of the travel time analyses are presented separately by direction.
-Westbound, in order to provide a better foundation for comparing the accuracy of different systems, analyses are conducted for different time resolutions.
-The accuracy analysis looks at the overall accuracy for April 5, 2013, through June 8, 2013, and also on a 24-hour daily resolution for all Wednesdays in this period (refer to Figure 4-14, Figure 4-15, and Figure 4-16).
-However, eastbound, because of the lack of ALPR data to act as ground truth data during the analysis period, analysis of the eastbound data is limited to descriptive statistics.
+Due to the difference in data availability for westbound and eastbound directions, the results of the travel time analyses are presented separately by direction.
+On westbound, in order to provide a better foundation for comparing accuracy of different systems, analyses are conducted for different time resolutions.
+The accuracy analysis looks at the overall accuracy for April 5th, 2013 through June 8th, 2013, and also on a 24 hour daily resolution for all Wednesdays in this period (refer to Figure 4.14, Figure 4.15, and Figure 4.16).
+However, on eastbound due to the lack of ALPR data to act as ground truth data during the analysis period, analysis of the eastbound data is limited to descriptive statistics.